*Revised May 31, 2020 at 9:00 am

 ARE ALL CROSS CHURCH WEEKDAY MINISTRIES AND ACTIVITIES CONTINUING AS USUAL?

-No. We are cancelling any weekly activities and Sunday services through Saturday, April 4th.
+Through May, we are cancelling all weekly activities until further notice.
 This is because of the large nature of our gatherings.
-In relation to Shiloh Christian School, at this time we will be temporarily closed until Friday, March 27.
+In relation to Shiloh Christian School, at this time we will be temporarily closed through the end of the year.
 You can go to shilohsaints.org/health for updates.

 WHAT ABOUT CROSS CHURCH SHORT-TERM MISSION TRIPS AND OTHER CHURCH TRIPS?

-Our Missions staff is continually consulting various sources of information including our ministry partners in other countries, the State Department, and organizations like the Center for Disease Control (CDC) and the World Health Organization.
+Our Missions staff is continually consulting various sources of information including our ministry partners in other countries, the State Department, and organizations like the Center for Disease Control (CDC).
 Based upon this information, we are making determinations concerning any needs to adjust, postpone, or cancel trips.
 At the same time, we are encouraging individuals involved in trips to prayerfully consider any decision to travel through consultation with medical professionals, as appropriate.
 The same consideration is being given with all other Cross Church trips, such as senior adult trips and the coming church trip to Israel.
 For ministry specific trips, participants will be contacted directly regarding changes.

 RESOURCES FOR PARENTS